Zaporozhian Sich: Struggle for independence

-After the Battle of Poltava in 1709, the Chortomlyk Sich (sometimes referred to as the "Old Sich" (Stara Sich)) was destroyed and Baturyn, the capital of Hetman Ivan Mazepa, was razed.
-Another sich was built at the mouth of the Kamianka river but was destroyed in 1711 by the Russian government.
+In advance to the Battle of Poltava in 1709, the Chortomlyk Sich (sometimes referred to as the "Old Sich" (Stara Sich)) was destroyed and Baturyn, the capital of Hetman Ivan Mazepa, was razed.
+Another sich was built at the mouth of the Kamianka river, the Kamianka Sich, but was destroyed in 1711 by the Russian government.
 The Cossacks then fled to the Crimean Khanate to avoid persecution and founded the Oleshky Sich in 1711 (today the city of Oleshky).
 In 1734, they were allowed to return to the Russian Empire.
 Suffering from discrimination in the Khanate, Cossacks accepted the offer to return and built another Sich close to the former Chortomlyk Sich, referred to as the Nova Sich.
 The population in the steppes numbered around 52,000 in the year 1768.

 Fear of the independence of the Sich resulted in the Russian administration abolishing the Hetmanate in 1764.
 The Cossack officer class was incorporated into the Russian nobility (Dvoryanstvo).
 However, rank and file Cossacks were reduced to peasant status, including a substantial portion of the old Zaporozhians.
 Tension rose after the Treaty of Küçük Kaynarca, when the need for a southern frontier ended after the annexation of the Crimea.
 The Imperial colonisation of Novorossiya (New Russia) with Serbs and Romanians created further conflict.
 After the end of the war between Russia and the Ottoman Empire for possession of the Black Sea and Crimean steppes, Russia no longer needed the Zaporozhian Cossacks for protection of the border region.
 Russia finally destroyed the Zaporozhian Sich through military force in 1775.